Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Low-Rank and Sparse Interpolation

 \section{Low-Rank and Sparse Interpolation}

 The SI-SRP approach presented in Sec. \ref{sec:SISRP} reduces computational complexity depending on the acoustic scenario and algorithmic parameter choices, but is hardly scalable in the sense of trading-off complexity against performance.
 In this section, we therefore propose two scalable extensions of the SI-SRP approach.
-While the sampling operation of the SI-SRP approach can already be carried out in a computationally efficient manner using the inverse FFT, the complexity of the interpolation operation depends on the number of candidate locations, which typically poses the largest factor of the computational load.
-We therefore further reduce complexity based on low-rank and sparse approximations of the interpolation matrix.
+While the sampling operation of the SI-SRP approach can already be carried out in a computationally efficient manner using the iFFT, {the complexity of the interpolation operation is $N$ times larger than the corresponding sample selection of conv.
+TD-SRP.} We therefore further reduce complexity based on low-rank and sparse approximations of the interpolation matrix.
 In Sec. \ref{sec:interpolApprox}, we derive the proposed approaches, and in Sec. \ref{sec:SSPLR_SRPcc} discuss the complexity of the resulting algorithms.